FazOuard/3000Days-Comet-classification-Prediction/README.md

-# Mini Project for comets classification and prediction of their futur evolution.
+# Comets classification and prediction